elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ## Normalization

-Before we dive into the stats, it is important to first determine if we need to normalize our data.
+Before we do any kind of analysis with our data, it is important to take a look at it and determine if we need to normalize it first.

 ### Between samples